Benchmarking TD-DFT and Wave Function Methods for Oscillator Strengths and Excited-State Dipole Moments: Conclusions and outlook

 In this benchmark study, we have considered a set of 46 vertical transition energies, 16 GS dipoles, 34 oscillator strengths, and 40 ES dipole moments of very high quality to assess a series of single-reference wave function methods and five XCFs within TD-DFT.
 The TBEs used as references are obtained with the \emph{aug}-cc-pVTZ basis set and all contain at least CCSDTQ or CCSDTQP corrections, which makes them of near-FCI quality.
 For the transition energies, our conclusions are in line with previous works with typical errors of 0.2 eV for ADC(2), ADC(3), CC2, but negligible deviations with CC3 and CCSDT, and errors in the 0.22--0.45 eV range for TD-DFT depending on the functional, B3LYP being the least accurate of the five we considered for the present set.
 For the GS dipoles, we found, as expected, that accounting for orbital relaxation is significant at the MP2 level (changes of ca.~0.17 D) but rapidly becomes irrelevant as the CC excitation order increases with deviations as small as 0.01 D with CC3 and CCSDT.
 All five considered functionals yield errors around 0.10 D only, and appear to be of similar accuracy as MP2 for GS dipoles.
 For the oscillator strengths, the mixed gauge typically yields results in between the velocity and length gauges.
 The differences between the two latter can be rather large with, e.g., MADs of 27\%\ with ADC(2), 15\%\ for M06-2X, and 13\%\ for LR-CC2.
 In comparison, the changes induced by going from EOM to LR at the CC2 level are smaller (4\%\ only).
 In terms of accuracy, the MAEs steadily decrease when improving the expansion order, e.g., the ADC(3/2) $f$ are more accurate than their ADC(2) counterparts.
 CAM-B3LYP appears to be the most accurate XCFs for the oscillator strengths with a MAE of 8\%\ or 0.008, noticeably outperforming LR-CC2.
 For the ES dipole moments, the influence of orbital relaxation as well as the typical error bars given by the wave function approaches are approximatively three times larger than for the GS.
 Allowing orbital relaxation improves significantly the LR-ADC(2) and LR-CC2 estimates.
 Notably, ISR ADC(3/2) ES dipoles are much more accurate than their ISR ADC(2) counterparts.
 In TD-DFT, the results are contrasted: B3LYP and PBE0 overestimate strongly the (magnitude of the) ES dipoles, whereas the three other functionals (CAM-B3LYP in particular) yield acceptable deviations in the range 0.2--0.3 D, comparable to LR(OR)-CC2's deviations, and clearly smaller than EOM-CC2's.

-Finally, and in line with our first mountaineering paper, \cite{Loo18a} while the use of chemically-accurate reference values of near-FCI quality provides a definitive answer regarding the accuracy of various approaches for a given basis set, one is, of course, left wondering if the present outcomes would pertain for larger, more extended compounds.
+Finally, and in line with our first mountaineering paper, \cite{Loo18a} while the use of chemically-accurate reference values of near-FCI quality provides a definitive answer regarding the accuracy of various approaches for a given basis set (here: \emph{aug}-cc-pVTZ), one is, of course, left wondering if the present outcomes would pertain for larger, more extended compounds.
 While there is no crystal-clear answer to this question at this stage, the present effort demonstrates that CC theory including triples (CC3 and CCSDT) provide oscillator strengths and dipoles that can be viewed as near-flawless, e.g., the EOM-CC3 scheme provides $f$ values with a MAE of 0.002 only whereas LR-CCSDT delivers $\mu^{\mathrm{ES}}$ values typically within 0.05 D of the corresponding TBEs.
 Therefore, for medium-sized molecules at least, these models can likely be used as trustworthy references.
+Within this framework, we recall that extensive sets of (LR-)CC3 oscillator strengths are already available for medium-sized molecules.\cite{Kan17,Loo18a,Loo20a,Loo20d}